-- Equal access to quality care.

-- Be told in advance about care and treatment, including all risks and benefits.

-- Receive adequate and appropriate care.

-- Be informed of all changes in medical condition.

-- · Refuse medication and treatment.

-- Refuse chemical and physical restraints.
+- To equal access to quality care. - To be told in advance about care and treatment, including all risks and benefits. - To receive adequate and appropriate care. - To be informed of all changes in medical condition. - To refuse medication and treatment. - To refuse chemical and physical restraints.